 - Add leafy greens or a greens powder for extra vitamins and minerals.

-- Replace the yogourt with coconut milk or avocado for more healthy fats and a non-dairy option.
+- Replace the yogurt with coconut milk or avocado for more healthy fats and a non-dairy option.

-- Add coconut milk or nut milk for liquid.
+- Use coconut milk or nut milk for liquid.

 A Stack with Syrup – Pancakes and maple syrup.

-Pancakes and waffles were a weekend breakfast treats for me growing up.
+Pancakes and waffles were a weekend breakfast treat for me growing up.
 I don’t make them often for my family, but we enjoy them as an occasional breakfast-for-dinner meal and on birthdays.
-Pancakes with syrup tend to be high in carbohydrates, which can leave you feeling tired after eating.
-Adding protein, fibre and healthy fats can help to make this meal keep you energized longer.
+Pancakes with syrup tend to be high in carbohydrates, which can leave you feeling tired shortly after eating.
+This can be a tough one to make healthy, but adding protein, fibre and healthy fats can help keep you energized longer.

 - Choose a higher protein and higher fibre recipe.
 Using whole grains, oatmeal or nut flour can help.
 You can also include protein powder in the batter.